JetBrains/kotlin-web-site/pages/docs/reference/native-overview.md

 for Kotlin/Native.

 Do you like to learn by example?
 There are example projects for you:
- * The [Kotlin/Native GitHub repository](https://github.com/JetBrains/kotlin-native/tree/master/samples) contains a number of sample projects;
+ * The [Kotlin/Native GitHub repository](https://github.com/JetBrains/kotlin-native/tree/master/samples) contains sample projects
- * The [KotlinConf app](https://github.com/JetBrains/kotlinconf-app/tree/master/ios) is an iOS app with a UIKit-based UI, showcasing the Objective-C interop facilities of Kotlin/Native.
+ * The [KotlinConf app](https://github.com/JetBrains/kotlinconf-app/tree/master/ios) is an iOS app with a UIKit-based UI, showcasing the Objective-C interop facilities of Kotlin/Native
  * The [KotlinConf Spinner app](https://github.com/jetbrains/kotlinconf-spinner) is a simple cross-platform mobile multiplayer game fully built in Kotlin/Native, consisting of the following components:
-     - a backend, using SQLite for data storage and exposing a REST/JSON API;
+     - a backend, using SQLite for data storage and exposing a REST/JSON API
-     - mobile clients for iOS and Android, using OpenGL;
+     - mobile clients for iOS and Android, using OpenGL
-     - a WebAssembly-based browser frontend for viewing the game scores.
+     - a WebAssembly-based browser frontend for viewing the game scores

 Check out the [Community](/community/) page too!